WillhKessler/GCMC_RScripts/README.md

     wget "https://raw.githubusercontent.com/WillhKessler/GCMC_RScripts/main/ParallelSocket_processingtemplate.R"
     ```
 5. Open your favorite unix text editor or open the Parallel Processing Template in RStudio and update the required inputs, adjust the resources in `batchtools::submitJobs()` as necessary
 6. Run the R script ParallelXXXX_processingtemplate.R as normal.
 This script does the heavy lifting of the workflow.
 Other files and functions are sourced as necessary from within the script.
-On the BWH Channing cluster, you can use the homegrown command `sbR` as such, specifying you want R version 4.3.0, and the queue option as the "12hour" queue.
+On the BWH Channing cluster, you can use the homegrown command `sbR` as such, specifying you want R version 4.3.0, and the queue option as the "12hour" queue, add memory with memsize=XXXG.
    On other systems you may need to write a batch script and submit to your cluster with `SBATCH`.
 ```
-sbR -v 4.3.0 -o "12hour" ParallelXXXX_processingtemplate.R
+sbR -v 4.3.0 -o "12hour,memsize=8G" ParallelXXXX_processingtemplate.R

 ```
 Or hit 'run' in your RStudio session if running locally